peteroupc/peteroupc.github.io/exporand.md

 import random

-def logisticexp(lamda, prec):
+def logisticexp(ln, ld, prec):
-        denom=2**prec
+        denom=ld*2**prec
         while True:
            if random.randint(0,1)==0: return 0
-           if zero_or_one_exp_minus(lamda, denom) == 1: return 1
+           if zero_or_one_exp_minus(ln, denom) == 1: return 1

-def exprandnew(lamda=1):
+def exprandnew(lamdanum=1, lamdaden=1):
-   """ Returns an object to serve as a partially-sampled
-          exponential random number with the given
+     """ Returns an object to serve as a partially-sampled exponential random number with the given
-          rate 'lamda'.
-The object is a list of four numbers: the first is a multiple of 2^X, the second is X, the third is the integer part (initially -1 to indicate the integer part wasn't sampled yet), and the fourth is the 'lamda' parameter.
-Default for 'lamda' is 1.
+          rate 'lamdanum'/'lamdaden'.
+The object is a list of five numbers: the first is a multiple of 2^X, the second is X, the third is the integer part (initially -1 to indicate the integer part wasn't sampled yet), and the fourth and fifth are the lamda parameter's numerator and denominator, respectively.
+Default for 'lamdanum' and 'lamdaden' is 1.
           The number created by this method will be "empty" (no bits sampled yet).
           """
-   return [0, 0, -1, lamda]
+     return [0, 0, -1, lamdanum, lamdaden]

 def exprandfill(a, bits):
     """ Fills the unsampled bits of the given exponential random number